Bugnon/minecraft/LEGO_bricks/README.md

 # English

-Our project is a prgramme that recreate a **LEGO** creation inside minecraft.
+Our project is a prgram that recreates a **LEGO** creation inside minecraft.
 For that, it takes pictures of the structure from the top.
-We use the V2 camera of th **Raspberry Pi**.
-The programme is written in python.
+We use the V2 camera of the **Raspberry Pi**.
+The program is written in python.
 We're using the *OpenCV* Library to get the image taken with the camera and interpret it.

 ## Tutorial

-To use the programm, there's some steps to follow :
+To use the program, there are steps to follow :
 1) The structure in LEGO must be built layer by layer.
-Starting from bottom to top.
+Starting from the bottom to the top.
-2) After a layer is done, the user must press the button to inform the programm it's done.
+2) After a layer is done, the user must press the button to inform the program it's done.
-3) Bricks with the same color shouldt be place ond on top of the other.
+3) Bricks with the same color shouldn't be place on top of each other.

-This is a project we´re making for highschool as students.
+This is a project we're making for highschool as students.